-Brett Henley served as the 2018 TSBA Treasurer, the TSBA South Central District Director in 2017, served as a TSBA At-Large Member 2016 and has been a member of the Coffee County Board of Education since 2010.
+Brett Henley served as the 2019 TSBA Vice President, 2018 TSBA Treasurer and the 2017 TSBA South Central District Director.
+He served as a 2016 TSBA At-Large Member and has been a member of the Coffee County Board of Education since 2010.
 He has served as Board Chairman since 2014 and was the Chairman for the Director’s Evaluation Committee from 2012-2013.
 He has served on the Manchester Chamber of Commerce Education Committee since 2012.
 Brett is the Manager of Henley Propane Inc., and Henley Mini Storage, in addition to being a Certified Flight Instructor.
-He and his wife, Chrissy, who is the Deputy Court Clerk in Coffee County, have two children: daughter, Ashley, who received her doctorate in Physical Therapy degree in 2016 and currently works for Intelligent Physical Therapy; and son, Andrew, a Junior at Tennessee Tech, majoring in Software Engineering.
+He and his wife, Chrissy, who is the Deputy Court Clerk in Coffee County, have two children: daughter, Ashley, who received her doctorate in Physical Therapy degree in 2016 and currently works for Intelligent Physical Therapy; and son, Andrew, a student at Tennessee Tech, majoring in Software Engineering.